slevomat/coding-standard/README.md

 * `spacesCountBeforeColon`: the number of spaces before `:`.
 * `spacesCountBeforeType`: the number of spaces before type.

+#### SlevomatCodingStandard.Classes.ClassLength

+Disallows long classes.
+This sniff provides the following settings:

+* `includeComments`: should comments be included in the count (default value is false).
+* `includeWhitespace`: shoud empty lines be included in the count (default value is false).
+* `maxLinesLength`: specifies max allowed function lines length (default value is 250).

 #### SlevomatCodingStandard.Classes.ClassMemberSpacing 🔧

 Checks lines count between different class members, eg. between last property and first method.